Philemon T. Herbert

-Philemon Thomas Herbert (November 1, 1825 – July 23, 1864) was an American politician best known for killing a waiter for refusing to serve him breakfast.
+Philemon Thomas Herbert (November 1, 1825 – July 23, 1864) was an American politician best known for killing a waiter who refused to serve him breakfast.
 He served as the Democratic U.S. Representative from California.
 He represented the California Second District in the 34th Congress from 1855 to 1857.

 Early life

 Herbert was born on November 1, 1825, in Pine Apple, Alabama.